AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/workload-balancer/manage-user-allocations-workload-balancer.md

 The following changes to a work item do not trigger the adjusted allocations to reset or modify:

 * When you move the days of a work item but the amount of days in the Duration does not change, the adjusted allocated values stay the same and move to the new dates.
-* When you increase the Duration of a work item which increases the number of days in its Duration, the adjusted allocated hours remain the same for the adjusted days.
+* When you increase the Duration of a work item that increases the number of days in its Duration, the adjusted allocated hours remain the same for the adjusted days.
 Additional days are added to the work item with 0 allocated hours.
 * When you add or remove an assignee to a work item and this does not cause the Planned Hours of the item to change, the adjusted values remain the same.

 ## Locate Planned Hours in the Workload Balancer